calltrace/traverse/DESIGN.md

 ## Conclusion

-The Traverse architecture demonstrates how a well-designed core abstraction (the Call Graph) can power a diverse suite of analysis tools.
-By maintaining a clear separation between parsing, graph construction, analysis, and output generation, the system remains extensible while ensuring consistency across all tools.
+The Call Graph serves as the central abstraction powering all Traverse analysis tools.
+The architecture maintains a clear separation between parsing, graph construction, analysis, and output generation, enabling extensibility while ensuring consistency across all tools.

-The pipeline architecture allows for future enhancements without disrupting existing functionality, while the use of Rust ensures performance and safety.
-As the Solidity ecosystem evolves, Traverse's modular design positions it well to adapt and expand its capabilities.
+The pipeline architecture allows for future enhancements without disrupting existing functionality, while Rust provides performance and memory safety guarantees.
+Traverse's modular design enables adaptation as the Solidity ecosystem evolves.